 How do we create learning environments that skill up people to effectively respond to today’s global challenges?

 IFSTAL is unique.
-It brings together academic minds in food systems thinking from seven educational institutions with the workplace to create an inter-disciplinary, workplace-orientated learning experience for university students.
-We are creating ‘food system analysts’; building the community of future researchers, practitioners, campaigners, and advocates for change.
+It brings together leading academic minds in food systems thinking with the workplace to create an interdisciplinary, workplace-orientated model to build the community of future researchers, practitioners, campaigners and advocates for change: ‘food system analysts’.

 We see this as a model from which we can draw lessons applicable to the plethora of ‘global challenges’ we face today: health and wellbeing, sustainable cities, poverty alleviation, clean air, water, sanitation and energy systems to name a few.

 This showcase event will be an opportunity to share and discuss experiences of a multi-institution collaboration for interdisciplinary teaching and learning.

 We will reflect on the successes and learning from the 3-year HEFCE Catalyst Fund IFSTAL Programme and look to the future of food systems higher education.

 What will I get from the day?

 The day will cover the broad IFSTAL themes:

 Interactive workshops on how to apply the IFSTAL to your context:

 - Engaging the workplace